 OTTAWA- Last evening the National Hockey League All Star game took place at the Scotiabank Place in Kanata, Ontario.
-It was the final event of a weekend filled with entertainment on and off the ice for Hockey Nation and it’s fan base.
-A long with the excitment, came the rumors and breaking news stories from across the league.
-While the players participated in the skills challenge Saturday night, rumors were running rampent that Pittsburgh Penguins forward Sidney Crosby had a severe Neck Injury.
-On top of that, Cory Perry was ticketed to the Vancouver Canucks, speculation of course.
-Then there was the joke of Tim Thomas opting not to take part in the picture taking during performing artist Drake’s pre game concert yesterday, due to his right to refuse.
+It was the final event of a weekend filled with entertainment on and off the ice for Hockey Nation and its fan base.
+A long with the excitement, came the rumors and breaking news stories from across the league.
+While the players participated in the skills challenge Saturday night, rumors were running rampant that Pittsburgh Penguins forward Sidney Crosby had a severe Neck Injury.
+On top of that, Corey Perry was ticketed to the Vancouver Canucks, speculation of course.
+Then there was the joke of Tim Thomas opting not to take part in the picture taking during performing artist Drake’s pre-game concert yesterday, due to his right to refuse.

 Never a dull moment at such events as this, but when the final horn sounded last night, a thunderous cheer from the crowded erupted and the weekend ended on a successful note with plenty to talk about.

 A quick look at the game itself.
 Captain Daniel Alfredsson led his team named after him, onto the ice shortly after 6pm for a pre game skate.
 You know you’re at the Scotiabank Place when Alfie chants began and continuously got louder as we moved closer to the game.
 At the other end of the ice was Team Chara, led by the 6’9 giant from the Boston Bruins, formally of the Ottawa Senators.
 It was apparent that respect still exists between the fans and Chara, judging by the warm reception taking place anytime Chara was shown on the Jumbo Tron or mentioned by the public address announcer.